-62 year old man with secondary progressive MS reports left arm action tremor for the last 4 years.
-Over the last year this has significantly worsened, has started to affect his right arm.
+A 62 year old man with SPMS reports left arm action tremor for the last 4 years.
+Over the last year the tremor has significantly worsened and has started to affect his right arm.
 He is no longer able to eat or drink without assistance.

-- What treatments are available for tremors? - How can physiotherapy and occupational therapy help with the management of tremors?
+- What treatments are available for tremor? - How can physiotherapy and occupational therapy help with the management of tremor?